joey-wang123/joey-wang123.github.io/INSTALL.md

 ## Recommended Approach

 The recommended approach for using **al-folio** is to first create your own site using the template with as few changes as possible, and only when it is up and running customize it however you like.
 This way it is easier to pinpoint what causes a potential issue in case of a bug.
-The minimum steps required to create your own site are ([video tutorial here](assets/video/tutorial_al_folio.mp4)):
+The minimum steps required to create your own site are:

 1. Create a new repository using this template.
 For this, click on [Use this template -> Create a new repository](https://github.com/new?template_name=al-folio&template_owner=alshedivat) above the file list.
 If you plan to upload your site to `<your-github-username>.github.io`, note that the name of your repository :warning: **MUST BE** :warning: `<your-github-username>.github.io` or `<your-github-orgname>.github.io`, as stated in the [GitHub pages docs](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages#types-of-github-pages-sites).
 2. In this new repository, go to `Settings -> Actions -> General -> Workflow permissions` and give `Read and write permissions` to GitHub Actions.
-3. Open file `_config.yml`, set `url` to `https://<your-github-username>.github.io` and leave `baseurl` **empty** (do NOT delete it), as `baseurl:`.
+3. Open file `_config.yml`, set `url` to `https://<your-github-username>.github.io` and leave `baseurl` **empty** (do NOT delete it).
-4. Wait until the GitHub action with subtitle `Deploy site` finishes (check your repository **Actions** tab), which takes ~4 min.
-Now, in addition to the `master` branch, your repository has a newly built `gh-pages` branch.
+4. Wait until the GitHub actions finish (check your repository **Actions** tab).
+Now, in addition to the master branch, your repository has a newly built gh-pages branch.
 5. Finally, in the repository page go to `Settings -> Pages -> Build and deployment`, make sure that `Source` is set to `Deploy from a branch` and set the branch to `gh-pages` (NOT to master).
-6. Wait until the GitHub action `pages-build-deployment` finishes (check your repository **Actions** tab), which takes ~45s, then simply navigate to `https://<your-github-username>.github.io` in your browser.
+6. Wait until the GitHub actions finish (check your repository **Actions** tab), then simply navigate to `https://<your-github-username>.github.io` in your browser.
 At this point you should see a copy of the theme's [demo website](https://alshedivat.github.io/al-folio/).

 After everything is set up, you can download the repository to your machine and start customizing it.
 To do so, run the following commands:

 ```bash
 $ git clone git@github.com:<your-username>/<your-repo-name>.git
 ```

 Starting version [v0.3.5](https://github.com/alshedivat/al-folio/releases/tag/v0.3.5), **al-folio** will automatically re-deploy your webpage each time you push new changes to your repository! :sparkles:

+## Local setup on Windows

+If you are using Windows, it is **highly recommended** to use [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install), which is a compatibility layer for running Linux on top of Windows.
+You can follow [these instructions](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-11-with-gui-support) to install WSL and Ubuntu on your machine.
+You only need to go up to the step 4 of the tutorial (you don't have to enable the optional `systemd` nor the graphical applications), and then you can follow the instructions below to install docker.
+You can install docker natively on Windows as well, but it has been having some issues as can be seen in [#1540](https://github.com/alshedivat/al-folio/issues/1540), [#2007](https://github.com/alshedivat/al-folio/issues/2007).

 ## Local setup using Docker (Recommended)